 Trial managers worldwide have been focusing on specific regions for placing their clinical trials.
-So much so that about 60-70% of clinical trials globally are conducted in USA and Europe alone.
+So much so that about 60-70% of clinical trials globally are conducted in the USA and Europe alone.
 However, this is slated to change or should change, if one consults a recent white paper published by Frost & Sullivan.

 The white paper “ASIA: PREFERRED DESTINATION FOR CLINICAL TRIALS” has some interesting observations to make.
 It highlights research on why Asia is a key destination for clinical trials.
-The observations made include factors pertaining to quality, cost and timelines – the three most important considerations for any project.
+The observations made include factors pertaining to quality, cost, and timelines – the three most important considerations for any project.
 It also identified important challenges and issues, with conducting research in Asia.

 We compare these observations for Asian and Western sites below.

-Quality – trained investigators, infrastructure and sites
+Quality – trained investigators, infrastructure, and sites

 Site infrastructure is always a key factor for clinical trials.
 Here are some interesting facts about it.

 - Western centers are traditionally considered to have an edge over Asian sites in terms of quality standards.
-The hospital infrastructure and systems at western sites are well established and have been in existent for long.
+The hospital infrastructure and systems at western sites are well established and have been in existent for a long.

 - Asia is picking up fast too, particularly in infrastructure.
 Asia now has numerous specialized clinical trial centers with advanced equipment and technology.